Updated 2024; Why it matters who you recommend…

 Obviously there will be perfectly competent highly experienced leaders – but being able to judge if that experience is relevant is very very difficult for either the participant of the prescriber.
 In the Haverfordwest tragedy the instructors appeared competent, Katie’s walk was led by a “leader”, the Scouts inherently would trust an older leader – in each case the thing missing was relevant competency.

-Qualifications are the sole answer – there needs to be experience as well, but qualifications are the easiest and most transparent way to offer, assess or recommend a provable level of competence.
+Qualifications are not the sole answer – there needs to be experience as well, but qualifications are the easiest and most transparent way to offer, assess or recommend a provable level of competence.

 closing thoughts